 - Ability to bring a broad knowledge of design to bear on the specific and specialised discipline of Architecture

-- Understanding of location, site and precedent, and an ability to position design propositions within a physical, historical, social and cultural context
+- Understanding of location, site and precedent, and an ability to position spatial thinking and design propositions within a physical, historical, social and cultural context

 - Understanding of theoretical approaches, design strategies and processes and the ability to apply them appropriately to architectural intervention at various levels of scale, complexity and detail

-- Ability to integrate relevant pragmatic and technological issues of the architectural project (climatic, budgetary, programmatic, structural, etc.) with the creative design issues of the architectural project
+- Ability to integrate relevant pragmatic and technological issues of the architectural project (climatic, resources, program, structure, etc.) with the creative design issues of the architectural project

 - Ability to test and refine design propositions though a process of iterative reflection, creativity, critical review and problem solving

-- Competency in a range of communication skills and techniques including verbal, written, analogue and digital visual strategies, in order to communicate a variety of conceptual, experimental and sensory design intentions
+- Competency in a range of communication skills and techniques including verbal, written, analogue and digital visual strategies (architectural drawings and scale models), in order to communicate a variety of conceptual, experimental and sensory design intentions

 - Ability to present, substantiate and advocate for design proposals in a public setting, and accept critique in a constructive manner

-- Ability to work both independently and collaboratively in architectural design studio projects
+- Ability to meet deadlines and to work independently, progressively, and collaboratively in architectural design studio projects

-- Awareness of environmental impacts of management of the discipline at local and global scales, and a comprehension of professional responsibilities to shape and manage design in a sustainable way
+- Awareness of social and environmental impacts of management of the discipline at local and global scales, and a comprehension of professional responsibilities to shape and manage design in a sustainable way

-- Acquisition of the knowledge and skills required to pursue further study in the Architecture discipline as well as to enter the Architecture profession both locally and globally.
+- Acquisition of the knowledge and skills required to pursue further study in the Architecture discipline as well as to enter the Architecture profession both locally, regionally and globally.